googleapis/google-cloud-cpp/google/cloud/containeranalysis/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Container Analysis API][cloud-service-docs], a service to An implementation of the Grafeas API, which stores, and enables querying and retrieval of critical metadata about all of your software artifacts.
+This directory contains an idiomatic C++ client library for the [Container Analysis API][cloud-service-docs].
+An implementation of the [Grafeas API](https://grafeas.io), which stores, and enables querying and retrieval of critical metadata about all of your software artifacts.

 This library is **experimental**.
 Its APIs are subject to change without notice.